 Did you know ILP has Humanitarian Programs all over the world?

-Head to the Dominican Republic, Romania, Haiti, Costa Rica, Nicaragua and Uganda for an opportunity to volunteer with one of the Humanitarian Programs ILP has.
+Looking for ways to give back in more than a few countries?
+ILP has Humanitarian Programs all over — think Africa, Europe, South Pacific, Central America, and the Caribbean.
 With amazing places to choose from it can be hard to decide which is right for you!
 But don't worry — we can help with that.

 Even if you aren't exactly sure you can start your application